kbrickz/kbrickz.github.io/index.md

 title: Welcome
 ---

-I'm Kristen Brickner.
-I'm documenting a 12-month sprint to become a security researcher, with focus on AI and cloud security.
+I'm Kristen, and I'm betting a year on learning cybersecurity.

+I'm coming from data work that made me feel dead inside - meaningless reports, corporate theater, asking permission to think.
+I have an MBA I don't use and grew up building things on the internet.
+Now I'm learning security to move closer to the life I actually want to live.

-## About This Blog
+## What This Is

-I'm transitioning from data analytics to security research.
-This blog tracks the process: what I'm building, what I'm learning, what's working and what isn't.

-I'm building in public.
-Every tool, every lesson, every mistake.
-The goal is financial and intellectual autonomy - bug bounty income, independent research, maybe the right remote role if it appears.
-Employment is an option, not the destination.
+I'm documenting everything publicly.
+12 months.
+50+ blog posts.
+6-8 security tools.
+Learning to hunt bugs, do research, build tools, and work autonomously.

+The process will be honest.
+I lean on AI for implementation help.
+I'm autistic, so friction reduction and building in public help me stay accountable.
+Systems thinking clicks immediately.
+Programming syntax takes work.

+Not training to get hired.
+Training to work for myself.
+If the right remote role appears, I'll consider it.
+But employment is a stepping stone, not the destination.

-## What I'm Working On
+## What I'm Building

-**Month 1-2: Foundations**
-Python security tools, Linux command line, web security fundamentals

-**Month 3-4: Web Security**
-PortSwigger Academy, bug bounty hunting, building exploitation tools

-**Month 5-6: Cloud Security**
-AWS/Azure offensive techniques, cloud-native vulnerabilities

-**Month 7-8: AI Security**
+- **Security tools** - Python automation, starting with log parsers and scanners
-LLM vulnerabilities, prompt injection, red teaming frameworks
+- **AI security research** - LLM vulnerabilities, prompt injection, red teaming (Months 7-8)

-**Month 9-12: Specialization**
-Deep research, consistent bug bounty income, public tools and findings

-## What You'll Find Here

-Technical write-ups, tool releases, weekly reflections, honest progress reports.
-I use AI assistance for implementation and document the process transparently.

-If you're considering a similar transition, this is the unfiltered version.
-Not the highlight reel.
+- **Cloud security** - AWS/Azure offensive techniques (Months 5-6)
+- **Bug bounty income** - Proving capability through paid findings

+Financial and intellectual sovereignty.
+That's the goal.

 ## Latest Posts